tomjaguarpaw/H2/posts/git-rebase-conflicts.md

 ++>>>>>>> Add foo4
 ```

-and after deleting the deleting the other hunks we are left with
+and after deleting the deleting the other hunk sections we are left with

 ```
 def main():